 About Ellern Mede

 We work in partnership with NHS England, the North Central and East London Provider Collaborative (NCEL) for contracted beds, as well as with CCGs and spot purchasing NHS bodies.
 We also provide some private Tier 3 and Tier 4 specialist eating disorder services for people who are self-funding or insurance funded.
-This can be from anywhere in the world.
+This can be from anywhere in the UK.
+Our online community service takes patients from UK and internationally.

 - Age 8-18 years AND Age 18-25